gisaia/ARLAS-wui/docs/arlas-wui-configuration.md

 `ARLAS-wui` comes with a list of translatable keys.

 Translations are edited in i18n files embarked with the application container in `/usr/share/nginx/html/assets/i18n/` folder.
-It could be overriden by a:
+It could be overridden by a:

 #### File

 The `arlas-wui` container can start with a mounted i18n file thanks to docker volume mapping.
-For instance, if the current directory of the host contains a `fr.json` file, the container can be started as follow:
+For instance, if the current directory of the host contains a `fr.json` file, the container can be started as follows:

 ```
 docker run -ti -d \